Sualeh77/train_mnist_on_cpu/README.md

 # MNIST Training Pipeline

-A PyTorch-based training pipeline for the MNIST dataset, featuring a modular architecture and comprehensive training visualization.
+A PyTorch-based training pipeline for the MNIST dataset, featuring a modular architecture, comprehensive training visualization, and Docker support for easy deployment.

 ## Project Structure